 'The Practice of the Presence of God' by brother Lawrence. (see links below)

-For nearly 300 years Brother Lawrence's words have blessed and encouraged those of us that have small lives.
+For nearly 300 years Brother Lawrence's words have blessed and encouraged those of us that have small, yet profound lives.

-"As a humble cook, Brother Lawrence learned an important lesson through each daily chore: The time he spent in communion with the Lord should be the same, whether he was bustling around in the kitchen ⏤surrounded by people asking questions⏤or on his knees in prayer."
+"As a humble cook, Brother Lawrence learned an important lesson through each daily chore: The time he spent in communion with the Lord should be the same, whether he was bustling around in the kitchen ⏤surrounded by people aski n his knees in prayer."

-As a single mother of three, an elementary school teacher, a bible study leader to only a living room full, I found his words encouraging.
+Years ago as a single mother of three, an elementary school teacher, and a bible study leader to only a living-room-full, I found his words encouraging.

-Without these words of wisdom on being in Jesus Christ daily, I might not have heard the call to begin the process of going onto the foriegn mission field at 46 years of age.
+Without these words of wisdom, how to be in Jesus Christ in the mundane daily, I might not have heard the call to begin the process of going onto the foriegn mission field at 46 years of age.
 But, I did.

 Only to find myself caught up after a few years in the 'growth' concept.
 The concept that being in a rural area was not good enough.
 I needed to go to a city to really make an impact.